Seneca-BSA/bsa/docs/seh500/lab2.md

     ***Figure 2.8** Program Status Register Flags*

+## Post-Lab Questions

+Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.

+1. Referring to the Cortex-M4 technical manual, how many "Add" instructions are there and what are they?

+1. Write the instruction that loads the address 0x20000010 into register R0.

-1. Now, to test your skills, write an assembly code that performs Exercise #2 from the module 3 lecture: Perform the calculation: A + B – C = D.
+1. Write a functional assembly code that performs Exercise #2 from the module 3 lecture: Perform the calculation: A + B – C = D.
     - Use 0x20000010 for variable A = first 2 digits of your student #
     - Use 0x20000014 for variable B = next 2 digits of your student #
     - Use 0x20000018 for variable C = next 2 digits of your student #
     - Use 0x2000001C for variable D = 0

-    Is your answer correct?
-Copy your code into the post-lab assignment on Blackboard.

-1. Complete Question 3 of the post-lab.

-## Post-Lab Questions

-Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.
-Due one week after the lab.

-1. In step 6 of the first program example, what value got saved to which address at the end of the str instruction?

-1. Paste your assembly code in step 8 here.
+    We will not be using variables at this point.
+Run the code and verify that your answer is correct.

+    Paste your assembly code into Blackboard along with a screenshot of the memory view showing the content of the four memory addresses.

-1. Fill in the blank as necessary and run the following code.
-Comment out with "@" any line that becomes invalid and explain why.
-Put your answer into your code and copy it into Blackboard for submission.
+1. Cmomplete the code as necessary (ie. add all the necessary directives) and run it on your processor board.
+Comment out any line(s) that are invalid with "@" and explain why in the comment.
+Answer each question (indicated with ?) directly in the commment of your code and paste your code into Blackboard for submission.

-<hr/><pre>
         mov R2, #          @ use the first 2 digits of your student ID
         mov R3, #          @ use the last 2 digits of your student ID

         @Other examples to move immediate values
         mov     R5, #0x1234         @ R5 = ?
         movt    R5, #0x8765         @ R5 = ?
         movt    R5, #0x5678         @ R5 = ?
         movw    R6, #0x12345678     @ R6 = ?
         movw    R5, #0x5678         @ R6 = ?

         ldr     R7, =0x87654321     @ R7 = ?

         add     R1, R2, R3          @ R1 = ?
         movt    R3, #0xFFFF         @ R3 = ?
         adds    R1, R2, R3          @ R1 = ?
                     @ What are the PSR (N, Z, C, V) flags now?

         subs    R1, R2, R3          @ R1 = ?
                     @ How are the PSR flags affected?

         mov     R4, #0xFFFFFFFF     @ R4 = ?
         add     R1, R2, R4          @ R1 = ?
                     @ How are the PSR flags affected?

         adds    R1, R2, R4          @ R1 = ?
                     @ What happened to the PSR flags now?

         mov     R2, #0x00000002     @ R2 = ?
         adds    R1, R2, R4          @ R1 = ?
                     @ again, what happened to the PSR flags?

         mov     R2, #0x00000001     @ R2 = ?
         mov     R3, #0x00000002     @ R3 = ?
         adds    R1, R2, R3          @ R1 = ?
                     @ Add some small numbers again
                     @ and check the PSR flags again, what happened?

         @ Add numbers that will create an overflow mov     R2, #0x7FFFFFFF     @ R2 = ?
         mov     R3, #0x7FFFFFFF     @ R3 = ?

         adds    R1, R2, R3          @ R1 = ?
                     @ Check and see what happened to the PSR flags?
-</pre><hr/>

 ## Reference